 HE formula is: Total resistance equals the Reciprocal of the Sum of the iprocals.
-This may be written down reciprocals. thus :
+This may be written down reciprocals.

-1 etc. Total resistance= 1 1
+1 etc. Total resistance= R3 RI R2

-R3

 We wish to draw the reader's attention to the fact that the Queries Service is intended only for the solution of problems or difficulties arising from the construction of receivers described in our pages, from articles appearing in our pages, or on general wireless matters.
-We regret that we cannot, for obvious reasons- (1) Snuply circuit diagrams of complete receivers described in our contemporaries.
-(3) Suggest alterations or modifications to commercial receivers.
-(4) Answer queries over the telephone.
-(5) Grant interviews to querists.
-A stamped addressed envelope must be enclosed for the reply.
-All sketches and drawings which are sent to us should bear the name and address of the sender.
-Requests for Blueprints must not be enclosed with queries as they are dealt with by a separate department.
+We regret that we cannot, for obvious reasons- (1) Samply givent disagrant of complete receivers described in our contemporaries.

-- Supply circuit diagrams of complete multi-valve receivers.
-Suggest alterations or modifications of receivers described in our contem-
+(1) Supply circuit diagrams of complete multi-valve receivers.
+(2) Suggest alterations or modifications of receivers described in our contem-